Delta Epsilon Psi: Symbols

 The motto of Delta Epsilon Psi is "In Brotherhood Lies Our Strength".
 Its pillars are Brotherhood, Discipline, and Commitment.
 The fraternity's colors are navy blue and silver.
 Its mascot is the Asiatic lion.

 Philanthropy

-Delta Epsilon Psi's philanthropies are research towards curing juvenile diabetes through the Juvenile Diabetes Research Foundation (JDRF), and supporting the National Marrow Donor Program.
+Delta Epsilon Psi's philanthropies are research towards curing juvenile diabetes through Breakthrough T1D (formerly known as the Juvenile Diabetes Research Foundation (JDRF)), and supporting the National Marrow Donor Program.

 Chapters

 Following is a list of Delta Epsilon Psi chapters and colonies.
 Active chapters are indicated in bold.
 Inactive chapters and institutions are indicated in italics.